stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 ```

 * Input: a state `m`.
-* Output: a nonnegative scalar summarizing how close the oversight apparatus is to saturation, relative to the incoming task load and complexity.
+* Output: a nonnegative normalized scalar in a bounded range summarizing how close the oversight apparatus is to saturation, relative to the incoming task load and complexity.
 * Interpretation: a higher `DeltaS_load(m)` corresponds to supervisors being overloaded, forced to rely on very sparse sampling, or unable to follow escalation rules.

 7. Distribution shift and blind spot observable